Wool Production Process | Difference between Worsted and Woollen Systems

 Inspection

-Inspecting the skeins and putting them into bundles of 40 lbs, each completes worsted yarn manufacture.
+Inspecting the skeins and putting them into bundles of 40 lbs each completes worsted yarn manufacture.

 Combing

-Short fibres are removed and the remaining fibres are pulled into a twisted strand known as ‘top’.
+Short fibres are removed, and the remaining fibres are pulled into a twisted strand known as ‘top’.
 The short fibres are known as ‘noils’.
-Wool tops can be dyed in this form or worsted yarns can be constructed and then dyed.
+Wool tops can be dyed in this form, or worsted yarns can be constructed and then dyed.

-Difference Between Worsted and Woolen System
+Difference Between Worsted and Woollen Systems

-- Worsteds last longer than woolens.
+• Worsteds last longer than woollens.